-The choice of the type of the secondary galaxy initially felt on a disc galaxy.
+The choice of the type of the secondary galaxy initially felt on a disk galaxy.
 The authors were probably led to it by two aspects.
-Firstly, dynamically cold systems promised to be better in shell formations, since they occupy smaller phase volume than comparably massive velocity dispersion supported galaxies.
-In such a process of non-colliding stars we can assume phase volume conservation according to Liouville's theorem.
+Firstly, dynamically cold systems promised to be better in shell formation, since they occupy a smaller phase volume than velocity dispersion supported galaxies of comparable masses.
+In such a process of non-colliding stars we can assume phase volume conservation according to the Liouville's theorem.
 This means that a system with an initially small phase volume keeps this property and forms sharper shells.
 So, the visibility of the shell system is expected to be lower for an elliptical companion than for a spiral companion of the same mass, since the velocity dispersion is greater for the elliptical.
 Secondly, the observations seemed to suggest that the stars in shells have the color indices of late-type galaxies (see Sect.
 3.4).
-Later observations have shown that the shells are not that blue (see also Sect.
-3.4), but yet before the simulation showed that the shell systems can be formed by a disc as well as an elliptical companion (Dupraz and Combes, 1986; Hernquist and Quinn, 1988).
+Later observations have shown that the shell systems can be formed by a disk as well as an elliptical companion (Dupraz and Combes, 1986; Hernquist and Quinn, 1988).

-In the first of the above-mentioned articles, Hernquist and Quinn (1988) examined among others the influence of the phase volume and velocity dispersion of spherical companion on shell formation.
+Hernquist and Quinn (1988) examined among others the influence of the phase volume and velocity dispersion of a spherical companion on shell formation.
 As was already mentioned above, higher dispersion means higher blur of resulting shells through the increase of the phase volume (velocity dispersion is proportional to the square root of mass of the accreted companion).
 Another effect brought in by higher dispersion is that the material can be captured into more tightly bound orbits, so shells are produced more rapidly, since the shell production rate is indirectly proportional to the shortest period of stellar oscillations.
-This means that for the same potential of the primary galaxy we can easily get different shell systems by changing some parameters of the accreted galaxy, what constituted one of several serious problems of the idea to explore the potential of host galaxy through its shell system.
+This means that for the same potential of the primary galaxy, we can easily get different shell systems by changing some parameters of the accreted galaxy, what constituted one of several serious problems of the idea to explore the potential of the host galaxy through its shell system.

-The disc-like secondary galaxy has some extra options that the spherical one lacks.
-By accreting differently inclined discs we can get different peculiar structures.
+The disk-like secondary galaxy has some extra options that the spherical one lacks.
+By accreting differently inclined disks we can get different peculiar structures.
 The resulting configuration of sharp-edged features is considerably more complex and disordered than for a spherical companion.
-For a very flat system, where is also the possibility of forming caustics through spatial wrapping.
+For a very flat system, there is also the possibility of forming caustics through spatial wrapping.
 That is to say, as the sheet of particles moves and folds in three-dimensional space, sharp edges can be formed in its two-dimensional projection onto the plane of the sky.
 Projection effects become critical in this context, as evidenced by the different viewing angles, see Hernquist and Quinn (1988).
 This effect was evident already in the simulations by Quinn (1984).

-6.3 Ellipticity of host galaxy
+6.3 Ellipticity of the host galaxy